nulligor/drillr/README.md

 <span>filtered foo</span><span>filtered bar</span>
 ```

-Theres a lot of other silly things you can do with Drillr and hopefully much more in the near future :)
+You can also add HTML wrappers so your data gets output inside any arbitrary piece of HTML code you'd like and much more (not really much more).

 TODO:
  * Finish the testing suite